learn-co-curriculum/phase-4-intro-to-deploying/README.md

 [static web page]: https://en.wikipedia.org/wiki/Static_web_page

-Static websites are still quite common on the web; but there's also a large portion of the web that is [**dynamic**][dynamic web page], which means that the content returned from an HTTP request isn't derived from just a HTML file, but instead is processed by some code running on the server before being sent back to the client.
+Static websites are still quite common on the web; but there's also a large portion of the web that is [**dynamic**][dynamic web page].
+With dynamic pages, the content returned from an HTTP request isn't derived from just an HTML file, but instead is processed by some code running on the server before it's sent back to the client.
 All Rails applications are **dynamic**, since every request needs to be processed by Rails in order to determine the correct response.